SummerOfBitcoin/code-challenge-2024-srikanth-iyengar/SOLUTION.md

 ## Design Approach

-The first step I took approaching this assignment is to identify steps a miner would take to mine a block.
+The first step I took approaching this assignment was to identify steps a miner would take to mine a block.
 The key concepts of creating a valid block are as follows:

 - Fetch the transactions from mempool -> Read the mempool directory and store it somewhere in the memory.
-- Remove transaction with double spending
+- Remove transactions with double spending
 - Validate the unlocking script of all the inputs of a transaction
 - Since we cannot mine all the verified transactions, I need to pick transactions in such a way that weight and transaction fee both are maximized.
 - Once I have decided on some transaction to mine, I have to order them in topological order
-- After topological ordering I have to prepare the coinbase transaction
+- After topological ordering, I have to prepare the coinbase transaction
-- At last create the blockheader
+- At last create the block header

-I choose rust as the programming language for this assignment as the organiation I am targeting also using rust.
-It was a fun experience to write the mining logic in rust.
+I chose Rust as the programming language for this assignment as the organization I am targeting also using Rust.
+It was a fun experience to write the mining logic in Rust.

-So now lets deep dive all the steps in more detail
+So now let's deep dive into all the steps in more detail
 ### Fetch the transactions from mempool
-- To complete this I had to create types in rust which resembble the schema in the json files.
-Once that was doneI had to derive the Deserialize trait for each of the struct/types.
-I used serde\_json to read the json files and store them in a vector of transactions.
+- To complete this I had to create types in Rust that resembles the schema in the JSON files.
+Once that was done I had to derive the `Deserialize` trait for each of the struct/types.
+I used serde\_json to read the JSON files and store them in a vector of transactions.
 - So once I had the transaction in memory I serialized the transaction in the standard format and calculated txid using Double SHA256.

 ### Remove transaction with double spending
-- To remove the transaction with double spending I had to create a hashset to check whether element with `txid#vout` is already present in the set or not.
+- To remove the transaction with double spending I had to create a hashset to check whether an element with `txid#vout` is already present in the set or not.
 If it is present then I had ignore the transaction completely and mark as invalid.

 ### Validate the unlocking script of all the inputs of a transaction
-- To validate a unlocking script I basically required a intepreter which can run on its one and will just return the last result once the script is executed.
+- To validate an unlocking script I basically required an interpreter that can run on its one and will just return the last result once the script is executed.
-- To reduce the scope of the assignment I built a interpreter which hahd a very smaller of instructions avaialbe which are only present in the transactions of the mempool.
+- To reduce the scope of the assignment I built an interpreter which had a very small of instructions available which are only present in the transactions of the mempool.
-- Then I built a interpreter with those constrained instruction set and ran the script to validate the unlocking script.
+- Then I built an interpreter with those constrained instruction sets and ran the script to validate the unlocking script.
 - Depending on the stack top result and went on marking the transaction as valid or invalid.

 ### Pick transactions in such a way that weight and transaction fee both are maximized
-- So my first approach was to sort the transactions in descending order of the fee and then pick the transactions with highest fee and then check if the weight is not exceeding the limit.
+- So my first approach was to sort the transactions in descending order of the fee and then pick the transactions with the highest fee and then check if the weight is not exceeding the limit.
-- I though this greedy solution would work and will give me good enough score.
+- I thought this greedy solution would work and will give me a good enough score.
 But on analyzing the problem this problem seemed pretty similar to the knapsack problem.
 So I gave it thought on can I solve this using the knapsack standard problem.
-But since standard problem will be inefficient in this case because constraints are too high.
+However since standard problem will be inefficient in this case because constraints are too high.
-- So I planned on switching to randomizes algorithm where I considered the trnasaction in the sorted order first because why not.
+- So I planned on switching to a randomized algorithm where I considered the transaction in the sorted order first because why not?
 Then I randomly shuffled the transactions for a couple of rounds and picked the optimal solution from the random shuffle.

 ### Topological ordering
 - Once I had the transactions to mine I had to order them in topological order.
 I used the standard topological ordering algorithm to order the transactions.
 - A basic DFS algorithm was used to order the transactions.
 - After the DFS I had stack with the transactions in the topological order.
-So I popped one by one and prepared the final tranactions to be mined.
+So I popped one by one and prepared the final transactions to be mined.

 ### Prepare the coinbase transaction
 - The coinbase transaction is the first transaction in the block.
 It is the transaction that rewards the miner with the block reward.
-- So the coinbase transaction contains a input and I constrained the coinbase output to have only 2 outputs once of which is the block reward + transaction fee and the other is a op\_return output containing the witness commitment.
+- So the coinbase transaction contains input and I constrained the coinbase output to have only 2 outputs one of which is the block reward + transaction fee and the other is a op\_return output containing the witness commitment.
 - Once I had the coinbase transaction I modified the vector in such a way that the coinbase transaction is the first transaction in the vector.

 ### Merkle root calculation